Achieving your perfect home

 If you visit a five-star hotel and marvel at the decor and commercial-grade cleanliness, it makes for a nice change to having to be the one who is in charge of taking care of things around the house, doesn’t it?
 However, as sterile as a hotel may be, with what can sometimes even be some tacky ornaments and styling, at some point you want to return home and enjoy the comfort that comes with your living environment, don’t you?

 So that’s what should guide your decoration and styling decisions – comfort over pure style.
 For instance, glass tables might look great in the living room, but with toddlers running around do you want to risk injuries and expensive breakages?
+And, at the same time, while you may want to use nursery wall decals in a room for a newborn, pictures of teddy bears would look strange in a more communal space.
+When trying to find the balance between comfort and style, it’s always safer to edge towards comfort, but always try to keep your vision for your perfect home in mind when making decorating decisions.

 So comfort over style should guide your buying decisions